NebulousLabs/Sia/doc/File Contract Negotiation.md

 + Data Request - data is requested from the host for retrieval.

-### Extra protocols will eventually be implemented, but not until after the
-### v1.0 release.

-# Storage Proof Request - the renter requests that the host perform an
-# out-of-band storage proof.
++ (planned for later) Storage Proof Request - the renter requests that the host perform an out-of-band storage proof.

-# Metadata Request - the renter requests some metadata about the file contract
-# from the host, namely the list of hashes that compose the file.
-This list of
-# hashes is provided along with a cryptographic proof that the hashes are
++ (planned for later) Metadata Request - the renter requests some metadata about the file contract from the host, namely the list of hashes that compose the file.
+This list of hashes is provided along with a cryptographic proof that the hashes are valid.
-# valid.
 The proof is only needed if only a subset of hashes are being sent.

 A frequently seen construction is 'acceptance'.
 The renter or host may have the opportunity to accept or reject a communication, which takes the form of a